 3. Does Acyclovir Cause Miscarriage, Preterm Birth, Stillbirth, or Low Birthweight in a Baby?

-Every pregnant woman wishes to have a healthy pregnancy, however, if any medical emergency strikes, you should trust your doctor and take the prescribed medicines to feel better.
+Every pregnant woman wishes to have a healthy pregnancy; however, if any medical emergency strikes, you should trust your doctor and take the prescribed medicines to feel better and recover.